-Below are the most common examples of verifications, but there are other acceptable documents.
+Below are the most common examples of verifications.

 If there is other information that we need you to verify, we will send you a list of what you need to provide us after your interview.
 The list will tell you when you need to submit the documents by.
 You can send us your documents in many ways.